 Having an atypical neurological configuration, for example a person who has a developmental disorder and/or a mental illness.
 The word "Neurodiverse" refers to a group of people where some of the members of that group are neurodivergent.

-The word "Neurotypical" is the the opposite of Neurodivergent.
+The word Neurotypical (NT) is the the opposite of Neurodivergent.
 Neurotypical means being "neurologically typical" - within the typical (average) range for human neurology.

 The Neurodiversity Movement is a social justice movement that seeks civil rights, equality, respect, and full societal inclusion for the neurodivergent.
 For example, the autism rights movement (ARM) is a social movement within the neurodiversity movement that encourages autistic people, their caregivers and society to adopt a position of neurodiversity, accepting autism as a variation in functioning rather than a mental disorder to be cured.

-A major point for neurodiversity opponents - is that racial or sexual orientation differences do not functionally disable a person whereas neurological differences can.
+Another major point for neurodiversity opponents is that racial or sexual orientation differences do not functionally disable a person whereas neurological differences can.